 Not for a moment.

 Zelie is this amazing little light in our lives.
 She brings us such joy, and she has since the moment I saw that positive pregnancy test.
 If her special little unique, one-of-a-kind self had not a single breath outside of my womb, then I would be glad that others could have felt the joy she gives, even if just for a short while of life inside.

-When I called my mom, thinking I had lost my little one, I told her I felt like I had done something wrong to cause it.
+When I called my mom, thinking my little one had passed away, I told her I felt like I had done something wrong to cause it.
 She reassured me that it was normal to feel that way, but that I hadn’t, and had no shame to feel.
-She is right.

 If you have lost a child through miscarriage and don’t tell anyone because that’s whats best for you, please know I respect the privacy you need.
 It is important for you to grieve in the way that is best for you and your family.
 You don’t owe anyone information on your pregnancies or miscarriages.

 But if you have experienced this loss and are suffering from the silence but don’t speak out because you feel shame, are worried you may make someone uncomfortable, or feel it should be a secret because of cultural expectations, please reach out to others if that would help you.

 We hope to welcome many more children into our home and hearts, knowing that each pregnancy has risks, and that a healthy, full-term pregnancy is never guaranteed.

 If we are blessed again with another baby, we will share the joy with you soon after we find out, grateful for privilege of carrying that life, no matter how long it is ours to cherish.

 Enjoy this post?
 You may also enjoy “Just wait until…” – On Negative Catholics and Sufficient Grace and When You Love Someone Too Much to Lie to Them